 The API user will be ready to use immediately.

-Please note: When creating API users, it's best practice to create one user per system (for instance, one for a Magento integration and another one for a Dynamics integration) and not share an API user for different integrations.
+Note: When creating API users, it's best practice to create one user per system (for instance, one for a Magento integration and another one for a Dynamics integration) and not share an API user for different integrations.
 This makes it easier to revoke individual API users should you need to, as well as isolate and diagnose problems with integrations.

-To disable or edit an API user, click on the Edit pencil icon next to the user.
+To disable or edit an API user, click on the Edit icon next to the user.
 This will take you to the 'Manage users' page where you can edit their description and password, plus you can disable and re-enable them.

 Click Save after making any changes.